 I hope that inspires you to visit El Nido, Palawan in the Philippines.
-This protected area are so pristine due to the effort of the locals, NGO and LGU.
+This protected area is so pristine due to the effort of the locals, NGOs and LGU.
 As a visitor, always follow all the regulations in protecting the nature and beauty of El Nido.
 Most importantly, have fun!

 Do you have other suggestions on the best things to do in El Nido?

 Share your travel experience in the comment box below.